kubernetes/community/communication/moderation.md

 - Help your colleagues if you recognize them in one of the [stages of burnout](https://opensource.com/business/15/12/avoid-burnout-live-happy).
 - Be helpful and have fun!

+## Violations

+The Kubernetes [Steering Committee](https://github.com/kubernetes/steering) will have the final authority regarding escalated moderation matters.
+Violations of the Code of Conduct will be handled on a case by case basis.
+Depending on severity this can range up to and including removal of the person from the community, though this is extremely rare.

 ## Specific Guidelines

 These guidelines are for tool-specific policies that don't fit under a general umbrella.